Nasdanika-Templates/drawio-site/README.md

 * Build a distribution, deploy to a web location, and update ``site.yml`` lines 33 and 35.

 ## Interoperability with Confluence Drawio plugin
-If you use Confluence you may keep diagrams on Confluence with diagram-level descriptions and generate detailed element-level docummentation sites with Nasdanika CLI.
+If you use Confluence you may keep diagrams on Confluence with diagram-level descriptions and generate detailed element-level documentation sites with Nasdanika CLI.
 To do so:

 * Create a personal access token